What is central pontine myelinolysis?

-Central pontine myelinolysis (CPM) is a neurological disorder that most frequently occurs after too rapid medical correction of sodium deficiency (hyponatremia).
-The rapid rise in sodium concentration is accompanied by the movement of small molecules and pulls water from brain cells that leads to the destruction of myelin, a substance that surrounds and protects nerve fibers.
-Nerve cells (neurons) can also be damaged.
-Certain areas of the brain are particularly susceptible to myelinolysis, especially the part of the brain stem called the pons.
-Some individuals will also have damage in other areas of the brain, which is called extrapontine myelinolysis (EPM).
-Experts estimate that 10 percent of those with CPM will also have areas of EPM.
+Central pontine myelinolysis (CPM), also known as osmotic demyelination syndrome, is a neurological disorder that most frequently occurs after too rapid medical correction of sodium deficiency (hyponatremia).
+The rapid rise in sodium concentration also involves the movement of small molecules and pulls water from brain cells that leads to the destruction of myelin, a substance that surrounds and protects nerve fibers.
+Nerve cells (neurons) also can be damaged.

+Anyone can develop hyponatremia and is at risk for myelinolysis; some individuals who are particularly vulnerable are those with chronic alcoholism or have had a liver transplant or liver or kidney disease.
 Although many affected people improve over weeks to months, some have permanent disability.
 Some also develop new symptoms later, including behavioral or intellectual impairment or movement disorders like parkinsonism or tremor.

 How can I or my loved one help improve care for people with central pontine myelinolysis?

 Consider participating in a clinical trial so clinicians and scientists can learn more about central pontine myelinolysis.
 Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.